functional

 lab Testing

 Lab testing is recommended based on what is appropriate and indicated for each individualized case.
 Details on recommendations would only be made following completed assessments.
 Not all lab testing options are recommended for all patients.
-All recommended lab tests are discussed and presented as options - none of which are required, in order to pursue naturopathic care.
+All recommended lab tests are discussed and presented as options as testing through private healthcare comes at a fee.
+Testing might provide detailed insight into case presentations and assist in creating naturopathic recommendations.
+Meeting with Dr. Nadia Mawji, ND may help you learn about which testing, if any, might be the most beneficial and indicated for you.

 Blood